dinukadesilva/reactriot2017-vibrato/README.md

 # Vibrato
-An Open platform for learning with the use of google drive as the storage and file management utility.
+An Open platform for sharing drive contents as a course or a page.
+This might be useful for easy converting a drive folder into a course that can be quickly shared among students.

 # Demo